mdn/translated-content/files/ko/web/javascript/reference/operators/typeof/index.md

 // Objects
 typeof {a:1} === 'object';

-// use <a href="/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/isArray" title="/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/isArray">Array.isArray</a> or Object.prototype.toString.call
+// use Array.isArray or Object.prototype.toString.call
 // to differentiate regular objects from arrays typeof [1, 2, 4] === 'object';